 Language can also create barriers.
 It can make people feel excluded, like they don’t belong.

-Using inclusive words at work is essential.
+Using inclusive language in the workplace is essential.

 Talking about disability and illnesses

 Identities are complex and multidimensional.
 So, when talking about disabilities, focus on the person rather than their mental or physical characteristics.
 Using person-first language means using terms like ‘person with disability’ as opposed to ‘disabled person’ which uses disability as an adjective that defines the person.
 You should also say ‘with disability’ rather than ‘with a disability’ because people can have multiple disabilities – and some may not attribute one thing to a particular disability.

 The Australian Government Style Manual also suggests that you should not:

 - say someone is inspirational only because of their disability